CodingDojoSilesia/pacman-kata/README.md

 ## Senior level

 So far, the Pac-Man should be able to move and an user can control him.
 Now, it's time for the ghosts' AI.
 There are two modes for ghosts' AI: _scatter_ and _chase_.
 Each ghost is in the _scatter_ mode for 7 ticks, then it starts the _chase_ mode for the next 20 ticks and after that starts again in the _scatter_ mode.

 In the _scatter_ mode, the ghosts will stop chasing Pac-Man and each will move into its respective corners.
 See the following image:

 ![The scatter mode corners](docs/scatter.png)

 In the _chase_ mode, the ghosts are trying to find and capture Pac-Man.
 Each of the four ghosts has a unique behaviour while chasing Pac-Man.
-Blinky the red ghost is very aggressive in its approach while chasing Pac-Man and will follow Pac-Man once located.
+Blinky the red ghost is very aggressive in its approach while chasing the Pac-Man and will follow the Pac-Man once located.
 Pinky the pink ghost will attempt to ambush Pac-Man by trying to get in front of him and cut him off.
 Inky the cyan ghost will patrol an area and is not very predictable in this mode.
 Clyde the orange ghost is moving in a random fashion and seems to stay out of the way of Pac-Man.

-The senior level already now, that TDD is a must.
+Be brave and interpret the exact ghosts' algorithms as you want to.
+The senior level already know that TDD is a must.

+## Commands

+- `npm test` to execute your test cases,
+- `npm run dev` to run the development server on the port 1234,
+- `npm run build` to build the production code in the folder `dist` (without starting a server).

 ## Visualisation